uab-cgds-worthey/quac/docs/system_testing.md

     │       │   └── ...
     │       └── verifyBamID
     │           └── ...
-    ├── B
+    ├── D
     │   └── qc
-    │       └── same directory structure as that of sample A └── project_level_qc
+    │       └── same directory structure as that of sample C └── project_level_qc
         ├── covviz
         │   └── ...